openguild-labs/learn-jam/README.md

 - Code is Law, there is no large voice that can force the network to upgrade or not
 - Polkadot has designed at its core a self-funded treasury pool to incentivize the development and evolution of the protocol
   - Trust-free system, without any middleman or authority, anyone can still fund for the development of the protocol
+### Shared Security
+- Security in blockchain prevents the double-spending attack by verifying the destination and duplication of the transaction through consensus
+- Government cuts off the head of the hydra, but more heads grow.
+- Economic cost: Slashing the malicious node, which would produce economic lost of the tokens in the network
+- Different forms of "Shared Security":
+  - Layer 0 security in the underlying core architecutre of the protocol (Polkadot)
+  - Rollups: A separate shard from the layer 1 protocol and use the settlement layer to provide security for the rollups
+  - Restaking: Eigenlayer, some protocols allow the use of already staked tokens to secure another network, usually through the derivative tokens
+- Building blocks of shared security
+  - Execution meta-protocol (WASM)
+  - Coordination / Validation (Parachain protocol)
+  - Security hub / Settlement layer (Relaychain)
+- Polkadot Client is basically a WASM executor

 ## Relevant Knowledge in the Gray Paper